The New Way To Change The World...

 If you want some more details the following section focuses on the top 10 games played from 2017 until 2020.

 This is 2017

 As you see, 4 years ago, the norm for sessions being facilitated with Actee games was at least 2 hours long.
-Anything shorter than 2 hours was available to a certain degree, but in no way utilized to the same extend.
+Anything shorter than 2 hours was available to a certain degree, but in no way utilized to the same extent.

 The most played game in 2017 by far was the ‘Destination CRM’ game with the shorter (2-4 hours) version of the game ‘Destination CRM (Short)’ in 5th place.
-Let’s see if the dynamics of these 2 games shifts during the next couple of years.
+Let’s see if the dynamics of these 2 games shift during the next couple of years.

 This is 2018